Kristin01/news_recommend/README_SageMaker.md

 1. Create an Notebook in Sagemaker (instance type c4.2xlarge, disksize 20GB) and run
 2. upload setup-aws.ipynb to the notebook and run all cells

-It will download the code from github and download Google pre-trained word2text model.
+It will download the code from github and download Google pre-trained word2vec model.

 ## Training

 - Open train/train_aws.ipynb  and run all

-It will train a brand new model with Sagemaker and start an inference end point.
+It will train a brand new model with Sagemaker and start an inference endpoint.
-Note the inference end point from SageMaker-Inference (`inference_endpoint`).
+You will get an inference endpoint from Sagemaker.
+Note the inference endpoint from SageMaker-Inference (`inference_endpoint`).
+You will also get news_df.pkl which contains the source news and will be used in inference web service.
+It is already saved in s3 with path `nyu-cc-final-recommend-news/news_df.pkl`

 ## Start Inference Web Service